• Skip to primary navigation

 This step gives the vegetables a head start and ensures they will be fully cooked once the quiche has been cooked in the oven.

-• Add the onions and potatoes, season with salt and pepper, and saute gently until the onion is translucent
+Heat the oil in a large frying pan or saucepan.
+Add the onions and potatoes, season with salt and pepper, and saute on a low heat for 3 to 4 minutes until the onion starts to turn translucent.

 Bake

-• Place the quiche in a pre-heated oven – 200C / 400F for approximately 30 minutes until the cheese has melted and the egg and milk mixture has set
+Place the quiche in a preheated oven - 200C / 400F - for approximately 30 minutes until the cheese has melted and the egg and milk mixture has set.

-Can I freeze a crustless vegetable quiche?
+Can I freeze this quiche?

 I wouldn’t freeze this dish because the vegetables would become soggy and the egg and cream mixture would split when it defrosts.
 This dish is best eaten fresh, and it will keep quite happily in the fridge for up to 3 days.

-Pin for later
+Save for later

 Crustless Vegetable Quiche